lmc2179/lmc2179.github.io/drafts/statistical_qa.md

 Is this exact for the binomial distribution!?
 Note that the correct SE is correct event for tiny sample sizes

-Bayesian view: Predictive posterior for the unobserved values for binomial (exact I think), else bootstrap unknown values
+Bayesian view: Predictive posterior for the unobserved values for binomial (exact I think), else bootstrap unknown values (Draw a beta, then draw a binomial - so beta binomial)